trevorWieland/deepspeed-testing/README.md

 The command to run using deepspeed on a set `NUM_GPU` is as follows:

     deepspeed --num_gpus={NUM_GPU} transformers/examples/pytorch/translation/run_translation.py \
-    --deepspeed transformers/tests/deepspeed/ds_config_zero2.json \
     --model_name_or_path t5-small --per_device_train_batch_size 8 \
     --output_dir deepspeed-testing/examples/language-modeling/output/ \
     --overwrite_output_dir --fp16 --do_train --num_train_epochs 1 \
     --dataset_name mt_eng_vietnamese --dataset_config "iwslt2015-en-vi" \
     --source_lang en --target_lang vi --source_prefix "translate English to Vietnamese: "

-For deepspeed, both the built in zero2 and zero3 files were used for the benchmark, though a custom optimized file would be great to have to see if it can improve further.

 The batch size was kept constant across all three runs, however with some additional tinkering with deepspeed, the batch size should be able to increase, leading to better performance.